Exciting job - project officer with a focus on the ethical treatment of insects.

 The University of Stirling is a charity registered in Scotland, number SC 011159

-Some of you might be interested - please see Ilyena's email below.
-Sounds like a great event.
+Some of you might be interested - please see the below message from Sophia.

 Best wishes,